elkcarc/party-heartbeat/README.md

 You can test the settings on the plugin by joining a party and setting the max ticks to 0.

+The runelite notifications are disabled by default.
-If you want to use the runelite notification settings, they can be found at
+If you want to use the runelite notification settings, they can be found at:

 ![image](https://user-images.githubusercontent.com/42009371/221331683-5ec46d49-7f30-431f-a582-ff21eb3bad1f.png)